astrcrai/prospero-docs/docs/source/prospero.rst

 Hardware
 ------------

 Prospero's is based primarily on `HPE Apollo (Gen 10) <https://www.hpe.com/us/en/compute/hpc/apollo-systems.html>`_ systems.
 The main computing partition is built from Apollo 2000 shared infrastructure chassis, each of which hosts four compute nodes.
-The accelerated partition comprises a single Apollo 6500 chassis, hosting four GPU engines.
+The accelerated partition comprises a single Apollo 6500 chassis, hosting a single server with four GPU engines.
 Storage is provided by *yada yada yada*

 Standard compute node specification: